asafito01/observeitapp_c/README.md

 # ObserveIt App By Asaf Epelbaum

-This app includes a client (Angular) and a server (ASP.NET Web API using VB.NET)
+This app includes a client (Angular) and a server (ASP.NET Web API using VB.NET - Rewritten in C#)

 * The server app is using localhost:4444
 * The client app is using localhost:4200